 FAQs About Mesothelioma Risk Factors

-Who is prone to mesothelioma?
+Who is most likely to get mesothelioma?

 Mesothelioma is most commonly found in people over the age of 65 who have been exposed to large quantities of asbestos over an extended period of time.